Investors push companies to flex M&A muscle ... carefully

 For companies worth $1 billion and more, JPMorgan research puts that hoard of cash or cash equivalents at $5.3 trillion globally, up from $5.2 trillion in 2012.

-Swedish telecom Ericsson, for example, was carrying net cash of 24.7 billion Swedish crowns ($3.75 billion) at the end of the third quarter, while carmaker Volvo had 20.8 bilion crowns.
+Swedish telecom Ericsson (ERICb.ST), for example, was carrying net cash of 24.7 billion Swedish crowns ($3.75 billion) at the end of the third quarter, while carmaker Volvo (VOLVb.ST) had 20.8 billion crowns.

 And in a sign that a broader range of investors expect more deals, hedge funds that bet on the outcome of M&A - and need a healthy stream of deals to make money - have pulled in $16.4 billion this year after seeing $6.6 billion take flight last year.